 Notes: Never hear of it…looked it up….saw they were expensive…listed it and sold it 12 hours later.

 Our Purchase Price: $6

-Notes: If you’re the special brand of weirdo that will only use a certain brand of planner, your are very limited to the refills/inserts that you can use.
-One they are discontinued you are faced with either making your own copies (ghetto/thrifty) or buying refills on eBay (good for sellers, expensive for you).
+Notes: If you’re the special brand of weirdo that will only use a certain brand of a planner, you are very limited to the refills/inserts that you can use.
+Once they are discontinued you are faced with either making your own copies (ghetto/thrifty) or buying refills on eBay (good for sellers, expensive for you).
 These took a couple of weeks to sell.

 Our Purchase Price: $12

-Notes: Once you know the look and feel of high quality leather, you will never want for bag and purses to sell.
+Notes: Once you know the look and feel of high-quality leather, you will never want for bags and purses to sell.

 Our Purchase Price: $5